tedconf/error_pages/readme.md

 ### Modifying code

-Source for the HTTP status pages can be found in `src/statuses`.
-Each status page is generated from a markdown file with some YAML front matter.
-Adding a new error page is as simple as creating a new `.md` file named according to that status code.
+* Source for the HTTP status pages can be found in `src/statuses`
+* Each status page is generated from a markdown file with some YAML front matter
+* Adding a new error page is as simple as creating a new `.md` file, named according to the status code

 Templates used to generate the surrounding HTML are kept in `src/templates`. `src/templates/status.hbs` is used for the markdown-based error pages.
 Custom templates can also be added to this directory (e.g. `src/templates/maintenance.hbs`) and will each generate their own HTML page.